DopplerHQ/cli/README.md

 #### Generate a GPG key

-Store the keys and passphrase in your doppler config
+Store the keys and passphrase in your enclave config

 ```
 $ gpg --full-generate-key